RMelisen/Blazor.MiniMarket/README.md

 ## ✅ Technical Constraints

-- Use Blazor Standalone only.
+- Blazor Standalone only.
-- No data persistence (everything is in memory).
+- No data persistence.